tanmaygar/tanmaygar.github.io/_pages/about.md

 I'm Tanmay Garg, currently pursuing my Master of Science in Machine Learning (MSML) at [Carnegie Mellon University](https://www.ml.cmu.edu/).

 My research and academic interests lie in the domain of Computer Vision and Machine Learning.
+I am currently working as a Graduate Research Assistant in the Machine Learning Department at CMU.
+Working with my advisors [Prof. Aarti Singh](https://www.cs.cmu.edu/~aarti/) and [Prof. Barnabas Poczos](https://www.cs.cmu.edu/~bapoczos/), I am exploring the applications of Physics-Informed Diffusion Models for Cosmology.

-Prior to joining CMU, I completed my undergraduate studies in Computer Science and Engineering at the [Indian Institute of Technology, Hyderabad](https://cse.iith.ac.in/), where I was associated with the [Machine Learning and Vision Group](https://lab1055.github.io/) under the mentorship of [Dr. Vineeth Balasubramanian](https://people.iith.ac.in/vineethnb/).
+Prior to joining CMU, I completed my undergraduate studies in Computer Science and Engineering at the [Indian Institute of Technology, Hyderabad](https://cse.iith.ac.in/), where I was associated with the [Machine Learning and Vision Group](https://lab1055.github.io/) under the mentorship of [Prof. Vineeth Balasubramanian](https://people.iith.ac.in/vineethnb/).
 I am interested in research areas such as Explainability in Deep Learning, Ensemble Learning, and Transfer Learning.

 <!-- I'm Tanmay Garg, currently pursuing my MS in Machine Learning at the [Carnegie Mellon University](https://www.ml.cmu.edu/).
 My research and academic interests lies in the domain Computer Vision and Machine Learning and I am interested in research areas such as Explainability in Deep Learning, Ensemble Learning, and Transfer Learning. -->